agneknie/OpenGL-University-Project/README.md

 - The view through the window has texture effects applied, hence it appears that the clouds are moving;
-- The robot is a hierarchical model and is capable of making 5 distinct poses by varying its rotation, eye, lip, ear, head and body movement.
+- The robot is a hierarchical model and is capable of making 5 distinct poses by varying its rotation, eye, lip, ear, head and body movement;
+- The robot gains awareness that the world around it is an empty dark abyss, hence during animation it looks at it with caution.

 ## Maintenance & Extendability